davepinch/pinchy.cc/collections/_states/minnesota/afton/Afton,_Minnesota.md

   - Afton
   - Wikipedia
 ---
-**Afton** is a city in Washington County, Minnesota, United States.
+**Afton** is a city in [Washington County]({% include cc-url for="Washington County, Minnesota - Wikipedia" %}), Minnesota, United States.
 The population was 2,886 at the 2010 United States Census.
-It lies on a small bay where Valley Creek empties into the St. Croix River, several miles north of its confluence with the Mississippi River.
+It lies on a small bay where Valley Creek empties into the [St. Croix River]({% include cc-url for="St. Croix River (Wisconsin–Minnesota) - Wikipedia" %}), several miles north of its confluence with the Mississippi River.

-Afton is well known for Afton Alps, the largest ski and snowboard area in the Twin Cities metropolitan area.
-It is home to Afton State Park on the St. Croix River.
-Due to these two destinations and its quaint small-town appearance in a major metropolitan area, Afton receives a fair amount of local tourism in the form of day trips.
-The 2018 US Winter Olympic Gold Medalist cross-country skier Jessie Diggins is from Afton.